Revelstoke roads and weather: showers - BC Local News

 Road conditions at 6:45 a.m.:

+Highway 1 east: Collision between Woolsey Creek FSR; East Boundary of Mount Revelstoke National Park and Jumping Creek Rd for 12.5km (East Boundary of Mount Revelstoke National Park to 5 km west of West Boundary of Glacier National Park).
+Single lane alternating traffic.
+MINOR DELAYS.
+Estimated time of re-opening Thu Jul 18 at 10:30 AM PDT.

-Highway 1 east: Construction work at Illecillewaet Campground (3 km west of Rogers Pass Summit).
+Construction work at Illecillewaet Campground (3 km west of Rogers Pass Summit).
 Until Thu Aug 1 at 7:00 PM PDT.
-From May until August, expect road construction in the Illecillewaet Curve (24km from the park east boundary) and paving of a 10 km section daily from 7am-7pm.
-Expect speed reductions to 50 km/hr, lane closures, and delays up to20minutes.
+From May until August, expect road construction in the Illecillewaet Curve (24km from the park east boundary) and paving of a 10 km section daily from7am-7pm.
+Expect speed reductions to 50 km/hr, lane closures, and delays upto20minutes.
 No work on long weekends.

+Line painting between Glacier Park East Boundary and Donald Bridge for 29.8 km (24 km west of Golden to East Boundary of Glacier National Park).
+Until Mon Jul 29 at 7:00 AM MDT.
+From 7:00 PM to 7:00 AM MDT on weekdays and Saturday.
+Single lane alternating traffic.
+Watch for equipment and workers on roadway.

 Highway 1 west: No conditions report.